Filipanderssondev/Container_Stack_Deployment_With_Ansible/README.md

 - Since some image paths varies, for example: <br>
 	 _private-registry.com/myrepository/image:tag_ <br>
  	 _private-registry.com/myrepository/manufacturer/image:tag_ <br>
-Its considered industry stabdard, and generally safer to create a mechanics for building the image name.
+Its safer to create a mechanics for building the complete image name.
+Defining our default values in defaults and then overriding in pur playbooks, never hardcoding anything.

-##### Defaults file
+##### defaults/main.yaml
 ~~~yaml
 ---
 default_registry: "private-registry.com/repository"